followmyutopia/devextreme-documentation/api-reference/30 Data Layer/ArrayStore/ArrayStore.md

 <!--/shortDescription-->

 <!--fullDescription-->
-To associate the required array with the ArrayStore, pass this array ArrayStore constructor.
+To associate an array with the **ArrayStore**, pass this array to the `ArrayStore` constructor.

     <!--JavaScript-->
     var store = new DevExpress.data.ArrayStore(array);

-If you need to specify other configuration option of the ArrayStore in addition to the data array, pass the required array to the [data](/Documentation/ApiReference/Data_Layer/ArrayStore/Configuration/#data) configuration option.
+If you need to specify configuration options of the **ArrayStore** other than data, pass an object to the `ArrayStore` constructor.

     <!--JavaScript-->
     var store = new DevExpress.data.ArrayStore({